tht/autodoist/README.md

 This program adds two major functionalities to Todoist to help automate your workflow:

 1) Assign automatic `@next_action` labels for a more GTD-like workflow
-2) Enable re-use of subtasks in lists with a recursive date
+2) Enable re-use of subtasks in lists with a recurring date

 Requirements
 ============